-The Government will evaluate the degree to which the Offeror has demonstrated a thorough understanding of Laboratory Operations necessary to successfully accomplish Sections C.4(c).and C.4(d) of the Statement of Work.
+The Government shall evaluate the degree to which the Offeror has demonstrated a thorough understanding of Laboratory Operations necessary to successfully accomplish Sections C.4(c) and C.4(d) of the Statement of Work.
 In doing so, the Government's evaluation will assess the feasibility, comprehensiveness, innovativeness, and quality of the Offeror's approach for achieving excellence in all areas of operations and business management while maintaining compliance with DOE and other applicable requirements.
 Areas to be evaluated include:

-- The degree to which Offeror's ES&H programs and processes are integrated and demonstrate a commitment at all levels within the Laboratory to the safety and health of workers and the public, as well as the protection and restoration of the environment. [see C.4(c)]. - The degree to which the Offeror provided an integrated management system capable of producing implementation-level plans, programs and procedures for the management and operation of the Laboratory. - The degree to which the Offeror provided a robust, broad scope contractor assurance program to self-assess overall performance and drive continuous improvement of Laboratory operations and management.
+- The Offeror's planned approach for providing integrated ES&H programs and processes that demonstrate a commitment at all levels within the Laboratory to the safety and health of workers and the public, as well as the protection and restoration of the environment. [see C.4(c)]. - The Offeror's planned approach for providing an integrated management system capable of producing implementation-level plans, programs and procedures for the management and operation of the Laboratory. - The Offeror's planned approach for providing a robust, broad scope contractor assurance program to self-assess overall performance and drive continuous improvement of Laboratory operations and management. - The Offeror's planned approach for providing business management systems [see Section C.4(d)(2)] that ensure efficient and effective operation, protection and maintenance of the Laboratory's assets, and ability to function as a DOE laboratory. - The Offeror's planned approach for providing systems for the efficient and effective management of all Laboratory facilities and infrastructure, safeguards and security, cyber security, emergency operations, waste operations, sustainability, and Laboratory strategic planning.

-- The degree to which the Offeror provided business management systems [see Section C.4(d)(2)] that ensure the efficient and effective operation, protection and maintenance of the Laboratory's assets and ability to function as a DOE multi-program laboratory. - The degree to which the Offeror provided systems for the efficient and effective management of all projects, facilities, Laboratory infrastructure, safeguards and security, cyber security, emergency operations, waste operations, sustainability and Laboratory strategic planning. - The degree to which the Offeror engages small business in meaningful contract performance, including the extent, variety, and complexity of the work to be performed. - The degree to which the Offeror proposes an effective approach to maintain positive community relations and communications with DOE and other interested stakeholders.
+- The Offeror's planned approach for engaging small business in meaningful contract performance, including the extent, variety, and complexity of the work to be performed. - The Offeror's planned approach for developing and maintaining positive community relations and communications with DOE and other interested stakeholders. - The Offeror's planned approach for advancing diversity, equity, inclusion and accessibility at the Laboratory. - The Offeror's planned approach for delivering the Laboratory's project portfolio.

-(c) Factor C: Organizational Structure and Governance
+(c) Factor C: Offeror Engagement